Flint Engine Operations

 Flint Engine Operations (previously, Flint Engine South) is a General Motors automobile engine factory in Flint, Michigan.
 The plant opened in 2002 and is named to replace the Flint North engine plant.
-The plant produces the small four-cylinder GM Family 0 engine ("FamZero") and GM High Feature engines.
+The plant currently produces the small four-cylinder SGE and Duramax I6 engines.
 The factory receives cast engine blocks from Defiance Foundry in Defiance, Ohio and Saginaw Metal Casting Operations in Saginaw, Michigan.
 It replaced Flint North.